adambedenbaugh/aws-cloudwatch-boomi-monitor/README.md

 AWS Cloudwatch can be used to monitor logs and metrics.
 To use AWS Cloudwatch with the Boomi runtimes there needs to be two agents involved.
 First, the amazon-cloudwatch-agent will be used to send data to Cloudwatch and the second agent will be collectd, which will be used to retrieve JMX properties from the Boomi runtime.

-## Before getting started add IAM Role to EC2 instance
+## Before getting started add IAM Role to an EC2 instance

-The CloudWatch Agent uses a policy that is attached to a role, and then attached to the EC2 instance.
-CloudWatchAgentAdminPolicy is the AWS managed policy that will be used.
+The CloudWatch Agent uses a policy that is attached to a role, and then the role is attached to the EC2 instance.
+CloudWatchAgentAdminPolicy is the AWS-managed policy that will be used.
 A copy of the policy is enclosed within the repo, [amazon-cloudwatch-agent.json](https://github.com/adambedenbaugh/aws-cloudwatch-boomi-monitor/blob/master/aws-cloudwatch-policy.json).

 ## Installing collectd

 [collectd](https://collectd.org/) is a powerful and robust service that is used to collect metrics.
 It’s built on C and uses plug-ins for it’s functionality.
-We’ll be covering the plug-ins for [logging](https://collectd.org/wiki/index.php/Plugin:LogFile) of collectd, [java](https://collectd.org/wiki/index.php/Plugin:Java), and [jmx](https://collectd.org/wiki/index.php/Plugin:GenericJMX).
+We’ll be covering the plug-ins for [logging](https://collectd.org/wiki/index.php/Plugin:LogFile) collectd, [java](https://collectd.org/wiki/index.php/Plugin:Java), and [jmx](https://collectd.org/wiki/index.php/Plugin:GenericJMX).

-First we will want to install a few packages.
-I’ll be assuming RHEL as the linux distribution.
+First, we will want to install a few packages.
+I’ll be assuming RHEL as the Linux distribution.

 ```
 # Install the Amazon Linux Extras package within Amazon Linux 2